Order your copy today!

 “To be clear,” Gord stresses, “I had planned to start writing decades ago.
 In fact, I started to write in my early 20s but I had a ton of stuff to deal with, none of it good.”

-His work has appeared in The Anitgonish Review, Our Stories Literary Journal, Prism International, ndncountry, Offset 17, Exile Quarterly, and Bawaajigan: Stories of Power.
+His work has appeared in The Antigonish Review, Our Stories Literary Journal, Prism International, ndncountry, Offset 17, Exile Quarterly, and Bawaajigan: Stories of Power.
 His work has earned a number of prizes, including the 2014 John Kenneth Galbraith Literary Award.
-His first novel Home Waltz, is scheduled for a fall 2020 release.
+Palimpsest Press published his first novel Home Waltz, on 28 October, 2020.
+You can get it here.